dhis2/maps-deck-gl/README.md

-# maps-gl
+# maps-deck-gl

 [![DHIS2 Build and Release](https://github.com/dhis2/maps-gl/workflows/DHIS2%20Build%20and%20Release/badge.svg)](https://github.com/dhis2/maps-gl/actions?query=workflow%3A%22DHIS2+Build+and+Release%22)

-WebGL engine for DHIS2 Maps
+WebGL engine for DHIS2 Maps - only used for testing!

 ## Link to DHIS2 Maps: